Introduction

 Image Credit: Cuisinart

-How to clean a Cuisinart coffee maker?
+How to clean Cuisinart coffee maker?

 When the machine is due for internal cleaning, a little self-cleaning light will flash on the front of your Cuisinart with a “self-cleaning” feature.